Origin

 Fun Facts

-- The name Bailey gained popularity in Australia from the 1980s onwards, partly due to celebrity influence.
+- The name 'Bailey' gained popularity in Australia during the late 20th century, partly due to celebrity influences.

 Personality Traits